By K Royal @HeartofPrivacy | Published | No Comments

 I’ve been a professional worker for over 30 years now… I know most of you are thinking “no way” – but yes way.
-I’m not even sure how to phrase it.
 I’ve been working since I was 14, but fast food and grocery store cashier doesn’t qualify as professional.
 So…. professional worker.

 Do any of you remember the rule to not add a summary paragraph at the top of your resume’, focus on short and simple bullets, and only use one page unless you have a tremendous amount of experience and accomplishments to share?
 It seems we are back to the summary paragraph, which actually provides a good base to tailor the resume’ to the job you are considering.
 The one page rule still exists unless you’re truly well experienced and not listing 10 bullets for every job, with every role at that job with extra bullets.